RMerl/asuswrt-merlin/README-merlin.txt

   - CHANGED: Removed SSLv2 and v3 support from OpenSSL
              (we had already stopped using these in 376.48, so this removes unused code)
-  - CHANGED: The VPN webui is a bit closer to Asus's code.
+  - CHANGED: The VPN webui is now a bit closer to Asus's code.
-             This will mostly make it easier to keep in sync with future changes to that UI by Asus (they just revamped it a bit in 376_36xx).
+             This will mostly make it easier to keep in sync with future changes to that UI by Asus (they rearranged the layout a bit in 376_36xx).
   - CHANGED: Updated OpenVPN to 2.3.6
+  - CHANGED: Reverted to Asus's max-lease number calculation for dnsmasq
   - FIXED: vsftpd wasn't properly compiled with SSL support.
+  - FIXED: MAC filtering couldn't be disabled on Guest networks (Asus bug) (Patch by John9527)
   - REMOVED: The web redirection control setting was removed, as it is being replaced by the (simpler) redirection setting Asus added